 Through powerful visuals and moving personal essays, A Nasty Boy sought to affirm and validate LGBTQ+ Nigerians.
 The publication pushed back on Nigeria’s Same-Sex Marriage (Prohibition) Act—the federal law that criminalizes Lesbian, Gay, Bisexual and Transgender people on the grounds of gender and sexual identity—by humanizing and normalizing the lives and experiences of LGBTQ+ Nigerians.

-Richard Akuson is a committed advocate for Refugee Rights, and dedicated LGBTQ+ Rights activist in the U.S.
+Richard Akuson is an advocate for Asylum Rights and LGBTQ+ Rights in the U.S.

 Click here to read my Op-Ed article for CNN.